ParkourOps/data-platform-backend/README.md

 In order of precedent:

+- [ ] Implement global middleware.

+- [ ] Implement an OPTIONS handler on all possible routes which should respond with concise representation of the API good enough to be used as user documentation.

 - [ ] Implement unit tests.

 - [ ] Implement functional tests.

-- [ ] Implement an OPTIONS handler on all possible routes which should respond with concise representation of the API good enough to be used as user documentation.

 - [ ] Documentation!